karthikraj-duraisamy/AndroidToolsAttributesDemo/README.md

 #### tools:locale

-###### Note: The lint based attributes are only helping us to avoid to the warnings.
-Handling the targetAPI or anything else is totally upto the developer itself.
+###### Note: The lint based attributes are only helping us to avoid the warnings.
+Handling the targetAPI or anything else is totally upto the developer.

 ## Design-time view attributes
 #### tools: instead of android: